rlpddejong/SurgeNetSeg/README.md

 **Prerequisites:**

 - Python 3.8+
-- PyTorch 1.12+ and corresponding torchvision
+- PyTorch 1.12+ and corresponding torchvision (preferably with cuda GPU support for quick label propagation)

 **Clone our repository:**